klange/toaruos/README.md

 ToaruOS 1.0 was released in January, 2017, and featured a Python userspace built on Newlib.
 Since 1.6.x, ToaruOS has had its own C library, dependencies on third-party libraries have been removed, and most of the Python userspace has been rewritten in C. More recent releases have focused on improving the C library support, providing more ports in our package repository, and adding new features.

-Work began on ToaruOS 2.0, which brings a rewritten kernel for x86-64 (and potentially other architectures) and support for SMP, in April 2021 and was merged upstream at the end of May.
+In April, 2021, work began on ToaruOS 2.0, which brings a rewritten kernel for x86-64 (and potentially other architectures) and support for SMP.
+The new "Misaka" kernel was merged upstream at the end of May.
+Completion of ToaruOS 2.0 is currently ongoing.

 ## Features